Seteco/Somorrostro/Linux-console-tools-lie-to-you.md

 As we will see below, **none of the console performance monitoring tools can report that this command is using 100% CPU**.
 They do report of course that the CPU is busy, but **they fail to identify the process that consumes so much CPU**.

 This happens because all the console tools report usage based on the processes found running *at the moment they examine the process tree*.
-So, they see just one `ls`.
+So, they see just one `ls` which is actually very quick with minor CPU utilization.
 But the shell, is spawning hundreds of them, one after another (much like shell scripts do).

 When I realized this fact, I got surprised.
 The Linux kernel accounts at the parent process, the CPU time of processes that exit.
-However, the calculation to properly report the CPU time on each process, including its children that have exited, is quite tricky, so all console tools preferred to just ignore it!
+However, the calculation to properly report the CPU time on each process, including its children that have exited, is quite tricky, so all console tools preferred to just ignore it! **YES, THE LINUX KERNEL REPORTS THIS**, so these tools could have used it.

 In netdata, `apps.plugin` does this properly.
 So, let's see what netdata reports.